aerobless/jekyll-photo-gallery/README.md

 ## Plugin is outdated & not maintained.
-It doesn't work with Jekyll 4+ out of the box.
+It doesn't work with Jekyll 4+

 # Jekyll-Photo-Gallery
 With Jekyll-Photo-Gallery you can easily generate a photo gallery for your Jekyll site or blog.